clearlinux/mixer-tools/docs/mixer.1.rst

    Skip caching upstream bundles and work entirely with local bundles.
    Do not reach out over network to perform operations.

--  ``--native``

-   Run mixer command on native host instead of in a container.

 SUBCOMMANDS
 ===========